The Collagen Connection to Gut and Digestive Health

 Ensuring your gut health is therefore crucial and a healthy gut flora and healthy gut lining play a big role in ensuring an efficient digestive process.
 What you eat will affect your gut bacteria and eating plenty of foods that are high in fibre will help create a healthy microbiome in the gut.
-However, when it comes to improving the health of your gut, you may not consider collagen as a nutrient to also include.
-After all, collagen is more likely to be associated with improving skin health and joint pain rather than the gut and digestive system.
-In fact Collagen can have significant benefits for healing the gut and improving gut integrity and well worth incorporating into your daily routine for better gut health.
+However, when it comes to improving the health of your gut, you may overlook collagen as a beneficial supplement.
+After all, collagen is more commonly associated with improving skin health and joint pain rather than the gut and digestive system.
+Collagen however can have significant benefits for healing the gut and improving gut integrity and well worth incorporating into your daily routine for better gut health.

 Studies have shown that those with inflammatory bowel disease, where typically the gut health has been compromised, were more likely to have lower levels of serum collagen.
 Increasing collagen intake may help to support the lining of the gut and therefore improve gut health in general.